ahmadexp/IEEE-3335/04 - Conformance/README.md

 These conformance test procedures ensure that all TimeCards, regardless of vendor or implementation detail, provide measurable, interoperable, and traceable performance across critical dimensions of time, frequency, and stability.
 Adherence to these procedures establishes a verifiable foundation for cross-vendor compatibility, host integration reliability, and long-term confidence in timing infrastructures built around the TimeCard standard.

+Reference Implementation and Interoperability Testbed (Informative)

+This section defines a recommended reference laboratory environment for evaluating the functional, timing, and interoperability characteristics of TimeCard devices across multiple vendors and use cases.
+The intent is to provide a repeatable, transparent test framework for the Open Compute Project (OCP) Time Appliances Project (TAP) and related community test efforts.

+12.1 Objectives

+The primary objectives of the interoperability testbed are to:

+Validate that TimeCards from different vendors interoperate seamlessly with any compliant host platform.

+Characterize and compare timing precision, phase alignment, and stability across diverse hardware implementations.

+Verify standardized management interfaces and attribute mappings for monitoring and control.

+Provide a traceable performance baseline to inform future revisions of the specification and to support certification programs.

+Enable continuous regression testing as firmware and host software evolve.

+12.2 Testbed Architecture Overview

+A typical interoperability testbed consists of the following components:

+Reference Time Sources:

+Multi-GNSS disciplined master clock (GPS, Galileo, GLONASS, BeiDou).

+High-stability rubidium or cesium frequency standard.

+Network time infrastructure supporting PTP, NTP, and WR distribution.

+Host System Under Test (HSUT):

+Server-class platform with PCIe slots supporting PTM and timestamp capture.

+Capability to host multiple TimeCards simultaneously for side-by-side comparison.

+Isolated management network and power monitoring.

+Measurement and Monitoring Equipment:

+Multi-channel time interval counter with <100 ps resolution.

+PN analyzer or phase noise measurement system for 10 MHz outputs.

+Oscilloscope or TIE (Time Interval Error) analyzer for PPS edge correlation.

+Network analyzer for PTP latency/asymmetry characterization.

+Power analyzer for load profiling and startup current capture.

+Management Controller and Data Aggregator:

+Collects telemetry from SMBus/I²C, IPMI, or network interfaces.

+Runs conformance scripts via REST/gRPC APIs.

+Correlates all measurements to a traceable master clock (e.g., UTC via GNSS or ensemble).

+Environmental Chamber (Optional):

+Provides controlled temperature sweep from −40 °C to +85 °C for thermal performance evaluation.

+12.3 Topology Example
+      ┌────────────────────────────┐
+      │    GNSS / Rb / Cesium     │
+      │   Reference Master Clock  │
+      └──────────┬────────────────┘
+                 │ PPS / 10 MHz
+                 ▼
+     ┌────────────────────────────┐
+     │   Distribution Amplifier   │
+     └──┬───────────┬───────────┬─┘
+        │           │           │
+        ▼           ▼           ▼
+   ┌────────┐  ┌────────┐  ┌────────┐
+   │TC #1   │  │TC #2   │  │TC #n   │   ← TimeCards Under Test
+   └──┬─────┘  └──┬─────┘  └──┬─────┘
+      │            │           │
+      ▼            ▼           ▼
+   ┌────────────────────────────┐
+   │  Host System (PCIe/PTM)    │
+   │  Multi-Slot Test Chassis   │
+   └──────────┬─────────────────┘
+              │
+              ▼
+     ┌────────────────────────────┐
+     │ Time Interval Counter /    │
+     │ PN Analyzer / Management   │
+     │ Data Collector             │
+     └────────────────────────────┘

+12.4 Interoperability Scenarios

+Multi-Vendor Synchronization Test:

+Install TimeCards from two or more vendors in the same host or synchronized hosts.

+Apply a common reference input (e.g., GNSS or PTP).

+Measure PPS and 10 MHz phase offset among all cards.

+Offsets SHOULD remain within 1 ns RMS under stable conditions.

+Host-Bus Timing Consistency:

+Verify that PCIe/PTM timestamps from different TimeCards yield identical time values when cross-referenced.

+Any systematic offset MUST be declared and remain stable (<100 ps drift/hour).

+Cross-Management Validation:

+Access each TimeCard’s management interface (SMBus, IPMI, REST, etc.) using a unified script or API.

+Confirm identical response structure for common attributes (clock state, alarms, firmware version).

+Inconsistent or vendor-specific extensions MUST be documented and not break baseline compliance.

+Failover & Ensemble Evaluation:

+Supply two independent references; induce loss on one.

+Validate seamless ensemble weighting or reference switching and consistent time output continuity.

+Holdover Correlation:

+Disconnect all references and measure divergence among TimeCards during holdover.

+Drift rates SHOULD remain within declared MTIE envelopes per § 7.5.

+12.5 Data Logging and Analysis

+All instruments and hosts SHALL log synchronized UTC timestamps.

+Logs SHALL be archived in a machine-readable format (CSV/JSON) with metadata: firmware version, card serial, test conditions, calibration date.

+Reference datasets SHOULD be publicly available to the OCP-TAP community for benchmarking and regression tracking.

+Derived metrics (ADEV, TDEV, MTIE, PN) SHALL be computed using open, documented algorithms to ensure transparency.

+12.6 Reporting and Publication

+Each interoperability campaign SHOULD produce a report including:

+Test setup diagram and equipment list

+Participating vendor and firmware versions

+Measured inter-card offsets, jitter, and stability comparisons

+Summary tables of conformance results

+Observed deviations or feature interoperability issues

+Recommendations for future revisions of the specification

+All reports SHOULD be archived in the OCP-TAP public repository, with anonymization as needed, to encourage open collaboration and iterative improvement.

+12.7 Continuous Integration and Automation

+The reference testbed SHOULD be automated to support continuous testing of new firmware, drivers, or specification revisions.
+Automated regression testing SHOULD include:

+Periodic lock/holdover cycles

+Randomized power and temperature variations

+Automated management telemetry validation

+Comparison of results against historical baselines

+Integration with CI/CD frameworks (e.g., Jenkins, GitLab CI, or custom Python/Robot scripts) is recommended to facilitate nightly or weekly validation runs.

+12.8 Traceability and Calibration

+All reference sources MUST be traceable to a recognized national or international standard (e.g., UTC(NIST)).

+Calibration certificates SHALL be renewed per manufacturer recommendations.

+Any drift or discrepancy found during calibration MUST be recorded and compensated in subsequent measurements.

+12.9 Expansion and Evolution

+The testbed design is modular and intended to evolve with new TimeCard technologies, such as:

+Higher-bandwidth PCIe (Gen5/Gen6) PTM enhancements

+Optical or wireless synchronization paths

+Quantum or chip-scale atomic clock (CSAC) integration

+AI-based ensemble weighting algorithms

+Vendors and community contributors SHOULD document experimental extensions to help shape future revisions of the TimeCard specification.

+13. Closing Statement

+The Reference Implementation and Interoperability Testbed provides a neutral, transparent, and repeatable environment for evaluating TimeCards under consistent, traceable conditions.
+By following this framework, the OCP Time Appliances Project ensures that every implementation—commercial or open-source—can be validated on equal technical footing.
+This testbed forms the cornerstone of long-term trust, interoperability, and performance assurance across the global ecosystem of precision timing in data centers, AI clusters, and telecommunication infrastructures.